slowernews/wisdom-tldr/README.md

 > *'Choose a life you want and then create the things you need around it.
 A girl, a job, a friend, all of those should help you achieve the life you want.
 If it doesn’t, get rid of it.'*

-> *'The pathway to freedom is discipline.'*

 ===
 ###On identity

-You are your deeds.
+You are your deeds;

 > *'Weakness of attitude becomes weakness of character.'*

 > *'How you do anything is how you do everything.'*

-Have personal accountability.
+Have personal accountability;

 > *'Cancel your pity party.
 Pull yourself together and take total ownership for everything in your life.'*

 > *'Be the person your dog think you are.'*

-Keep your integrity.
+Keep your integrity;

 > *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

 > *'My independence is my legacy.' -- Bagão Felix*

-With authenticity.
+Authenticity;

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*